 - Follow routine tests such as blood and urine tests.
 Certain medical tests during pregnancy will reduce your risks for any potential diseases

 - Visit your healthcare provider regularly and talk to medical professionals about vaccines you may need

 - Check with your expat health plan to see if there is maternity coverage.
 Most individual plans have a 12 month waiting period while group plans usually have no waiting period

 - Make sure you check in with your doctor often when you become pregnant.
 Advise your MD if you will be living abroad in a country where there is limited healthcare or more exposure to health risks such as infections, viruses or other hazards such as the Zika Virus.

 Preventive Healthcare for Expat Children

 The cost of preventive healthcare at many private medical facilities is expensive, especially in more developed countries.
-Local healthcare packages for expats may include some very basic medical coverage, but those plans usually do not cover preventive healthcare expenses or give you access to advanced private care.
-With a tailored international health insurance from a company such as Cigna, expats are covered internationally – including medical emergency evacuation and repatriation, preventive healthcare expenses, hospitalization and treatments and medicines.
+Local healthcare packages for expats may include some fundamental medical coverage, but those plans usually do not cover preventive healthcare expenses or give you access to advanced private care.
+With tailored international health insurance from a company such as Cigna, expats are covered internationally – including medical emergency evacuation and repatriation, preventive healthcare expenses, hospitalization and treatments and medicines.
 You can choose to add out-patient and wellness modules that include excellent preventive care for expatriates.
 If you have questions about our international medical insurance plans or you want to discuss your needs and produce a customized quote, please contact us or complete the quote form.